- Early Years | Torbay FIS Directory (openobjects.com) - Early years childcare and education for children under the age of 5.

 - List of national Independent special schools and colleges approved under s41 Children & Families Act

-You may also find it useful to look at what each school says it provides to meet SEN. You can see most schools SEN Information by clicking on the green Local Offer flag on each schools individual record or scrolling down each schools individual record.
+You may find it useful to look at what each school says it provides to meet SEN. You can see most schools SEN Information by clicking on the green Local Offer flag on each schools individual record or scrolling down each schools individual record.

 Educational settings are required to publish information about what they offer to children and young people with Special Educational Needs and Disabilities (SEND) from September 2014.
 This information can be found within each school’s record in the Local Offer and as a download with the pages download section.
 You can jump straight to a school's SEN information by clicking the 'local offer' green triangle on a school's record when looking at all school records for a particular type of school in the search category on the right hand side of this page.
 School's are also required to publish thier SEN information on their own school's website.